Dental Practice Transition Checklist: Steps for a Smooth Office Handoff

 Dr. Robert Warren of Brooklawn Dental Associates believes transitions should focus on patients.

-Warren also pointed out that maintaining a treatment philosophy that's consistent with the departing doctor can put patients at ease that they'll receive the same quality of care they have been receiving.
+Warren also pointed out that maintaining a treatment philosophy that's consistent with the departing doctor can put patients at ease, knowing that they'll receive the same quality of care they have been receiving.
 Changes to treatments and technologies should be gradual to give patients time to adjust.

 Dental practice transitions can be complex, but if you follow the steps and suggestions discussed here, you will have a smooth transition and set yourself up for success.